XStore

 Overview #

 This document provides instructions for initializing an ESP32 S3 microcontroller connected to a TFT display using the ST7789 driver and shows various graphical functions.
-The TFT display has a resolution of 240×320 pixels and is used to display text and graphics capabilities.
+The TFT display has a resolution of 240×320 pixels and displays both text and graphics.

 Hardware Specifications #